StandingPadAnimations/StandingPadAnimations.github.io/content/posts/2024/09/releasing-my-custom-rig.md

 This rig is as minimal as possible, and improvements will mostly come in the form of the actual rigging itself (i.e. the bones and controls).

+Oh, and before I forget, let me thank the following people for helping with the rig early on.

+- Junaaydshaikh121
+- Pheonix209
+- Vortex

+Sadly now I only have Vortex's contact, and not the other 2 (and I haven't contacted them in the last 4 years).
+Wherever they are, I hope they're doing well.

 That's pretty much all I have.
 As mentioned earlier, the rig is now on my [resources page](/resources), for download.
 Cya!